nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 - The original document contained an error - identified after the document sent
 - The sender has more up to date  or complete information - the original is correct but further information is now available to make the document more complete or detailed

-Receivers of replacement documents **MUST** process the replacement document and archive the replaced document or report a error using the ITK Response message and appropriate code see [ITK3 response codes](https://developer.nhs.uk/apis/itk3messagedistribution/explore_response_codes.html) for further information.
+Receivers of replacement documents **MUST** process the replacement document and archive the replaced document.

 When the new document cannot be processed then:

-- The receiver of the new document **MUST** mark the original and replacement document as null and void.
+- The receiver of the new document **SHOULD** mark the original and replacement document as null and void and report a error to the sender using the ITK Response message and appropriate code see [ITK3 response codes](https://developer.nhs.uk/apis/itk3messagedistribution/explore_response_codes.html) for further information.
-- The sender of the new document **MUST** mark the original and replacement document as null and void.
+- The sender of the new document **SHOULD** mark the original and replacement document as null and void once it recessives the ITK3 Response for the new document.

 ## FHIR Elements Used for Replacement ##